dmarynych/jazzy-old/README.md

   });
 ```

-Then, you nedd to add some player to game.
+Then, you need to add some player to game.
 Player will appear on tile, with coordinates [0, 1].
 ```js
 game.addEntity({
     id: 'playerId',